TebaldiLab/FoldARE/README.md

 # FoldARE: Folding and Analysis of RNA ensembles

-FoldARE is a computatonal tool for the prediction and analysis of RNA secondary structure.
+FoldARE is a computational tool for the prediction and analysis of RNA secondary structure.
 The prediction step is based on a two-step strategy:

  &nbsp;&nbsp;step 1 - from an RNA fasta: